zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 133. We do praise the companions who have enough, who should be close to the same and unique companions,

-Do not get these without fault eaters, should like a rhino horn alone.
+Do not get these without fault eaters, should like a rhinoceros horn alone.

 "We do praise our companions": "Indeed", this is the decisive (always) language, no doubt, a word of confidence, no bis, no doubt, the word of instruction、No